dotintent/react-native-ble-plx/README.md

 ## Recent Changes

-**0.6.1**
+**0.6.2**
-- Updated RxAndroidBle library to version 1.3.3 which fixes internal issues which may block execution of operation queue.
+- Updated RxBluetoothKit library to version 3.0.14 to allow building library on XCode 9.
-- Updated dev dependencies to fix latest Flowtype issues.
+- Added new `localName` property to `Device` object, which is set when localName is available in device's advertisement data.
+- Fixed build process on Windows.
+- Fixed compatibility with RN 0.47
-- Fixed bug when `restoreStateFunction` function could be called multiple times on iOS.
+- Fixed bug when `onDeviceDisconnected` callback was not called on iOS when Bluetooth was turned off on device.
+- Updated library setup instructions.

 [All previous changes](CHANGELOG.md)